1. Resource Library

 5 important items to clarify in your credit policy

 Credit policies can get complex fast.
-In addition to what we’ve outlined above, here are some items you’ll want to include in your credit policy to avoid any confusion around your credit decision-making workflows.
+In addition to what we’ve outlined above, here is a sample of credit policy items you’ll want to include to avoid any confusion around your credit decision-making workflows.

 1. Credit limits